Charlesllamas/Code-Editor-PCF/README.md

 ## Installation

 ### Create a solution file with Power Platform CLI

-1. Build the project
+1. Install the project dependencies

     ```bash
+    npm install
+    ```
+    If the console shows the version of npm is not compatible error message, update first the npm version by below command
+    ```bash
+    npm install -g npm@latest
+    ```
+2. Build the project

+    ```bash
     npm run build
     ```

-2. Change directory to the CodeEditorSolution folder
+3. Change directory to the CodeEditorSolution folder

     ```bash
     cd CodeEditorSolution
     ```
-3. To generate your solution's zip file, use Microsoft Build Engine, or msbuild for short.
+4. To generate your solution's zip file, use Microsoft Build Engine, or msbuild for short.
 You'll only need to use the /restore flag the first time the solution project is built.
 In every subsequent build, you'll need to run msbuild only.
 The path to your MSBuild.exe can be different depending on the version of Visual Studio you've installed on your machine.
    ```bash
     "C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\MSBuild\Current\Bin\MSBuild.exe" /t:build /restore
     ```